-The principles and frameworks we follow Our compliance model Our stakeholders Materiality assessment

-SDG Our FY18 contribution toward achieving UN Sustainable Development Goals and Creating Shared Value

-SDG Targets and Business Indicator Themes

-Shared Value:

-- Implemented training for factory and supplier workers for career escalation and to promote digital learning and access to Microsoft technology classes. - Require suppliers to follow Microsoft's Workers Communities Guidelines to promote a decent working and living conditions for workers in the factories. - In FY18, 100% of new suppliers were screened using social criteria.

-Additional support of the SDGs:

-• Provided internal awareness trainings on Preventing Modern Slavery and Human Trafficking in the Supply Chain.

-Business Indicator Theme: Labor practices in the supply chain

-SDG Target 8.8 Protect labor rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.

-Business Indicator Theme: Elimination of forced or compulsory labor

-SDG Target 8.7 Take immediate and effective measures to eradicate forced labor, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labor, including recruitment and use of child soldiers, and by 2025 end child labor in all its forms.

-Business Indicator Theme: Freedom of association and collective bargaining

-SDG Target 8.8 Protect labor rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.

-Business Indicator Theme: Occupational Health and Safety

-SDG Target 8.8 Protect labor rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.

-Business Indicator Theme: Water efficiency

-SDG Target 8.4 Improve progressively, through 2030, global resource efficiency in consumption and production and endeavour to decouple economic growth from environmental degradation, in accordance with the 10-year framework of programmes on sustainable consumption and production, with developed countries taking the lead.

-Business Indicator Theme: Energy efficiency

-SDG Target 8.4 Improve progressively, through 2030, global resource efficiency in consumption and production and endeavour to decouple economic growth from environmental degradation, in accordance with the 10-year framework of programmes on sustainable consumption and production, with developed countries taking the lead.

-Business Indicator Theme: Materials efficiency

-SDG Target 8.4 Improve progressively, through 2030, global resource efficiency in consumption and production and endeavour to decouple economic growth from environmental degradation, in accordance with the 10-year framework of programmes on sustainable consumption and production, with developed countries taking the lead.
+SDG Our FY18 contribution toward achieving UN Sustainable Development Goals and Creating Shared Value SDG Targets and Business Indicator Themes B ECONUMIC GROWTH Shared Value: Implemented training for factory and supplier workers for career progression and to promote digital learning and access to Microsoft technology classes.
+Require suppliers to follow Microsoft's Workers Communities Guidelines to promote decent working and living conditions for workers in the factories.
+In FY18, 100% of new suppliers were screened using social criteria.
+Additional support of the SDGs: Provided internal awareness trainings on Preventing Modern Slavery and Human Trafficking in the Supply Chain.
+Business Indicator Theme: Labor practices in the supply chain SDG Target 8.8 Protect labor rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.
+Business Indicator Theme: Elimination of forced or compulsory labor SDG Target 8.7 Take immediate and effective measures to eradicate forced labor, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labor, including recruitment and use of child soldiers, and by 2025 end child labor in all its forms.
+Business Indicator Theme: Freedom of association and collective bargaining SDG Target 8.8 Protect labor rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.
+Business Indicator Theme: Occupational Health and Safety SDG Target 8.8 Protect labor rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.
+Business Indicator Theme: Water efficiency SDG Target 8.4 Improve progressively, through 2030, global resource efficiency in consumption and production, and production and endeavour to decouple economic growth from environmental degradation, in accordance with the 10-year framework of programmes on sustainable consumption and production, with developed countries taking the lead.
+Business Indicator Theme: Materials efficiency SDG Target 8.4 Improve progressively, through 2030, global resource efficiency in consumption and production, and endeavour to decouple economic growth from environmental degradation, in accordance with the 10-year framework of programmes on sustainable consumption and production, with developed countries taking the le